 The goal of any gamestorming session is to establish a concept that can be built upon in future meetings.
 There are two widely accepted thinking strategies when it comes to refining multiple ideas towards the end of a brainstorming session.
 Divergent thinking and convergent thinking.
 Both involve the bringing together of multiple ideas to solve a particular problem or answer a particular question.
 Both have their merits, but it is convergent thinking that is ideally suited to gamestorming.
 Using this strategy, participants rank their favourite ideas and bring them to the table to be discussed and combined into a final concept.

 There is no right or wrong choice when it comes to how best to refine your ideas at the end of a brainstorming session.
 But when it comes to gamestorming, the more you can combine and refine ideas, the better!

 Step 5: Next steps

-And there you have it – 5 steps to running a successful brainstorming session with a view to creating the next great game concept!
+And there you have it – five steps to running a successful brainstorming session to create that next great game concept!
 Now you’re clued up on all things gamestorming, you can take advantage of Ludo’s new collaborative features which make it easy to develop exciting and innovative ideas with your team.
 See you soon!